 Dimensions and weight

 • The Puma’s body has an infamous reputation for rusting.
-Rear arches in particular are known to rot from the inside out.
-Check for bubbling below the door sill, both rear wheel arches and around the fuel filler cap
+Rear wheelarches in particular are known to rot from the inside out.
+Check for bubbling below the door sill, both rear wheel arches and around the fuel filler cap.
+Any corrosion here, although not unusual, could indicate further structural rot in the chassis rails and along the underside.
+Approach with caution.

 • The 1.7-litre engine, co-developed with Yamaha, is somewhat fussy when it comes to oil.
 Ensure it’s filled with fresh 5W30 semi-synthetic to ensure the best running